Miss Saint Martin and Saint Barthélemy

 Miss Saint Martin and Saint Barthélemy (Miss Saint-Martin et Saint-Barthélemy) is a French beauty pageant which selects a representative for the Miss France national competition from the overseas collectivities of Saint Martin and Saint Barthélemy.
-The competition was first introduced as solely Miss Saint Martin in 2012, while it became Miss Saint Martin and Barthélemy in 2016.
+The competition was first introduced as solely Miss Saint Martin in 2012, while it became Miss Saint Martin and Saint Barthélemy in 2016.
 The regional competition is typically held biennially.

-The current Miss Saint Martin and Saint Barthélemy is Inès Tessier, who was crowned Miss Saint Martin and Saint Barthélemy 2022 on 29 July 2022.
+The current Miss Saint Martin and Saint Barthélemy is Sasha Bique, who was crowned Miss Saint Martin and Saint Barthélemy 2024 on 27 July 2024.
 No Miss Saint Martin and Saint Barthélemy titleholders have gone on to win Miss France.